carpentries-incubator/python-business/_episodes/03-pandas.md

 ![vlookup1](../pic/vlookup1.png){:height="130px"} <br>
 And we want to merge them together: <br>
 ![vlookup1](../pic/vlookup2.png){:height="130px"} <br>
-Many people probablly know how to do this in Excel.
-You can just use vlookup function. (you will probablly use it a lot in your future jobs)
+Many people probably know how to do this in Excel.
+You can just use vlookup function. (you will probably use it a lot in your future jobs)
 ```Excel
 =VLOOKUP(A3,$E$3:$F$5,2,FALSE)
 ```